by Doc Quantum and Libbylawrence

 [(*) Editor’s note: See “The Terror of Trigon,” The New Teen Titans v2 #5 (February, 1985).]

-“Donna, if there was no Teen Titans then, we wouldn’t have been worrying about rebuilding this Tower — we would’ve been worrying about rebuilding this entire city,” he emphasized.
+“Donna, if there’d been no Teen Titans then, we wouldn’t have been worrying about rebuilding this Tower — we would’ve been worrying about rebuilding this entire city,” he emphasized.

 She continued to eye him evenly before finally breaking the tension with a smile.
 “Thank you, Wally,” she said.